 Effective January 1st, 2018 Paid Family Leave (PFL) will be added as a rider onto all NY DBL policies.

 - One rate for males & females of .126% of an employee’s average weekly rate.
 Max of $1.65/wk. for 2018.

-- Employers may recoup premium through payroll deducted employee contributions beginning July 1, 2017 to assist employer’s fiduciary responsibility.
+- Employers may recoup premium through payroll deducted employee contributions beginning July 1, 2017, to assist the employer’s fiduciary responsibility.

-- Premiums are paid on an annual basis by employer.
+- Premiums are paid on an annual basis by the employer.

 - DBL & FPL benefit must be from the same insurance carrier.

 The Impact of PFL onto the DBL Policy?